For Honor connection issues on Windows 10/11 [FULL FIX]

-- “The game in a nutshell: “A connection error has occured.
-Returning to main menu.”
-Don’t waste money and time until this gets fixed.”
+- The game in a nutshell: A connection error has occured.
+Returning to main menu.Don’t waste money and time until this gets fixed.

 - It’s a great game.
 I really like it. and it’s the friendliest community I’ve met in a LOOOONG while.
-There’s only one problem, you will have connection problems more often than not because someone thought than not having dedicated servers was a good idea.”
+There’s only one problem, you will have connection problems more often than not because someone thought than not having dedicated servers was a good idea.

-As one player stated on the forums, it’s unacceptable for Ubisoft to allow so many connection issues in a game that advertises on the multiplayer mode.
+As one player stated on the forums, it’s unacceptable for Ubisoft to allow so many connection issues in a game that boasts with the multiplayer mode.

-So, while we wait for Ubisoft to fix the ongoing problem, perhaps by releasing a patch or two, we can try to solve connection problems on our own.
+Still, while we wait for Ubisoft to fix the ongoing problem, perhaps by releasing a patch or two, we can try to solve connection problems on our own.

-How to fix For Honor connection issues
+How do I fix For Honor connection issues?

 - For Honor matchmaking failed, connection failed – These messages can appear if the necessary ports aren’t forwarded.
 To fix that, it’s advised to open your router’s configuration and forward the necessary ports.